 There is a good chance that if you’re new to triathlons, you probably aren’t super used to dashing off a bike and getting into a run.
 And there’s a good chance that when you do this for the first time, you’ll have jelly legs.

-This is why the bike/run workout is the best for beginners because transitioning from biking to running takes some time to get used to.
+This is why the bike/run workout is the best for beginners.
+Transitioning from biking to running takes some time to get used to.
 It’s not every day that you have to power through a run after a long bike ride.

 Avoid Them as Your Race Gets Closer

-The reason why is that you want to be fresh come race day, so just like you’d taper for a half marathon or marathon, make sure that you taper for a triathlon and don’t do as many brick workouts in the weeks leading up to a race.
+The reason why is that you want to be fresh come race day.
+Just like you’d taper for a marathon, make sure that you taper for a triathlon.
+Don’t do as many brick workouts in the weeks leading up to a race.

 Focus on Minimizing Transition Time for Biggest Benefits